ReVar: Strengthening Policy Evaluation via Reduced Variance Sampling: Background

 Once $\D$ is collected, we estimate $v(\pi)$ with a certainty-equivalence estimate \cite{sutton1988learning}.
 Suppose $\D$ consists of $n = KL$ state-action transitions.
 We define the random variable representing the estimated future reward from state $s$ at time-step $t$ as:

-where $Y_n(s,t+1) \coloneqq 0$ if $t\geq L$, $\wmu(s,a)$ is the mean reward observed after taking action $a$ in state $s$ and $\wP(s'|s,a)$ is an estimate of $P(s'|s,a)$.
+where $Y_n(s,t+1) \coloneqq 0$ if $t\geq L$, $\wmu(s,a)$ is an estimate of $\mu(s,a)$ and $\wP(s'|s,a)$ is an estimate of $P(s'|s,a)$, both computed from $\mathcal{D}$.
 Finally, the estimate of $v(\pi)$ is computed as $Y_n \coloneqq \sum_{s} d_0(s) Y_n(s,0)$.
-In the policy evaluation literature, the certainty-equivalence estimator is also known as the direct method \cite{jiang2016doubly} and can be shown to be equivalent to batch temporal-difference estimators \cite{sutton1988learning,pavse2020reducing}.
+In the policy evaluation literature, the certainty-equivalence estimator is also known as the direct method \cite{jiang2016doubly} and, in tabular settings, can be shown to be equivalent to batch temporal-difference estimators \cite{sutton1988learning,pavse2020reducing}.
 Thus, it is representative of two types of policy evaluation estimators that often give strong empirical performance \cite{voloshin2019empirical}.

 Our objective is to determine the sequence of behavior policies that minimize error in estimation of $v(\pi)$.
 Formally, we seek to minimize mean squared error which is defined as: $\E_{\mathcal{D}}\left[\left(Y_n - v(\pi)\right)^{2}\right]$ where the expectation is over the collected data set $\D$.